haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Bite.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 6 (1d8 + 2) piercing damage plus 4 (1d8) poison damage.
 The target must succeed on a DC 11 Constitution saving throw or be poisoned for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Claws.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d4 + 2) slashing damage.
 Web (Recharge 5–6).
 Ranged Weapon Attack: +4 to hit, range 30/60 ft., one Large or smaller creature.
 Hit: The creature is restrained by webbing.
 As an action, the restrained creature can make a DC 11 Strength check, escaping from the webbing on a success.
 The effect
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 308

 Monsters (F) Fungi
 Shrieker